-The doctrine of Christ as revealed in the Book of Mormon teaches church members how to experience the gospel; not just learn it.
-In other words, a church member can be active in the church but not active in the gospel.
+The doctrine of Christ as revealed in the Book of Mormon teaches church members how to experience the gospel; not just intellectualize it.

 The gospel is experienced when we receive the gift of the Holy Ghost.
-It is far more important to experience the gospel than it is to understand it.
-When we experience the gospel we understand it on a whole different level as compared to study alone.
+It is far more important to experience the gospel than it is to be a wise and learned gospel scholar.
+When we experience the gospel we understand it on a whole different level as compared to becoming just a gospel scholar.

 What I’ve just said may sound like I’ve got things backwards, after all, doesn’t one need to understand the gospel before they experience it?
 Yes, there needs to be some basic understanding of the gospel.
 The following definition from Preach My Gospel, page 5, explains what one needs to understand and believe.